-Food waste worldwide emits up to 3.3 billion tonnes of carbon dioxide per year into the atmosphere – or about 1,000 tonnes of carbon dioxide per minute.
+Food waste worldwide emits up to 3.3 billion tons of carbon dioxide per year into the atmosphere – or about 1,000 tons of carbon dioxide per minute.
 If food waste were a country, it would be the third largest source of greenhouse gas emissions after China and the United States.
-A total of 1.3 million tonnes of food waste (i.e. food and drink thrown away that was, at some point prior to disposal, edible) was thrown away in 2018 in Sweden (one percent of the world’s food waste).
+A total of 1.3 million tons of food waste (i.e. food and drink thrown away that was, at some point prior to disposal, edible) was thrown away in 2018 in Sweden (one percent of the world’s food waste).
 This corresponds to an average of 133kg of waste per person in one year.
 Food waste occurs for a number of reasons – during production, whilst in the sales channels, or in households.
 A large part of the food waste in the grocery trade is made up by fully edible food that is thrown away due to over-orders — shelves are continuously filled, meaning older products, or products not fulfilling aesthetic criteria are removed or even crushed.
 This “surplus food” from stores and wholesalers is often fully edible and would not need to be thrown away – it should not have to become food waste.

 ReWaste is a collaborative project where 50 companies and organizations develop methods to save edible food and reduce food waste in Sweden.

-Axfoundation is a project partner in ReWaste and contributes with knowledge, contacts and analysis, primarily in business modeling and communication work linked to desired behavioral changes among consumers and organizational representatives.
+As a project partner in ReWaste, Axfoundation has contributed with knowledge, contacts and analysis, primarily in business modeling and communication work linked to desired behavioral changes among consumers and organizational representatives.
 The result of the project will be an important tool for large-scale decentralized redistribution of surplus food throughout Sweden.
 This is an important step in reducing unnecessary food waste, which is one of Axfoundation’s focus areas within the Circular Economy program area.

-By showing that it is possible to cook good food from things that are often thrown away or are found at home, we also hope to inspire students and restaurant customers to new ways of thinking.
+By showing that it is possible to cook good food from things that are often thrown away, we also hope to inspire students and restaurant guests to new ways of thinking.
 This is an educational effort in the change in attitude and behavior that is required to reduce food waste in Swedish households.

-In order to reduce food waste in a long-term and practically feasible way, many actors need to work together.
-The ReWaste project is led by Chalmers Industriteknik, with approximately 50 actors (schools, municipalities, transport companies, courier companies, restaurants, shops, wholesalers and more) working together on solutions for logistics, new business models, IT systems, communication, as well as behavioral changes, to reduce food waste, both in stores and in the home environment.
-The project started in the autumn of 2019 and is expected to run until December 2021.
+To reduce food waste in a long-term and practically feasible way, many actors need to work together.
+The ReWaste project led by Chalmers Industriteknik, has worked together with approximately 50 partners (schools, municipalities, transport companies, courier companies, restaurants, shops, wholesalers and more).
+Together we have found solutions for logistics, new business models, IT systems, communication, as well as behavioral changes, to reduce food waste, both in stores and in the home environment.
+The project was run 2019 – 2021.